Every business, and I mean every business, needs to collect and use customer feedback.

 For a small business any one of these tools will work as a customer survey engine.
 They all have similar features and all do the critical tasks that are needed in a customer feedback survey.

-However, one problem with these tools is that over time they have become more and more complex as different customers wanted different features.
+However, one problem with these tools is that over time they have become more and more complex as customers demanded ever more features.

-This allows them to perform complex and sophisticated survey tasks.
-They do everything anyone could possible want in a survey from a simple customer feedback survey to a sophisticated branching market research survey with stratified sample quotas.
+This allows them to perform complex and sophisticated survey tasks; from a simple customer feedback survey to a sophisticated branching market research survey with stratified sample quotas.

 But that comes sophistication comes at a price.
-The wealth of functionality can make it complex to set up these tools.
+The wealth of functionality can make it complex to set up and create a steep learning curve.
 There are so many options and settings that it can be difficult to know what needs to be done.

 Below are a range of well known (in the survey industry) sites that can perform customer feedback surveys with a short summary on the price point.
 All of these tools will easily handle a customer survey.

-This is a big business tool with a price to match and is overkill for small businesses.
+This is a big business tool but has a small business hosted pricing tier.

-While there is a free version for personal use the business versions is included with G Suite.
-So if your business is using the G Suite the incremental cost is zero.
+While there is a free version for personal use the business versions is included with Google Workspace.
+So if your business is using the Google Workspace the incremental cost is zero.
 Nice.

 The data from your survey responses auto-magically turns up in a Google spreadsheet so you can create charts and analyze the data in a familiar tool.

-Many of the dedicated on-line survey tools have detailed training and step by step workflows to make it easy to set up your survey.
-For the inexperienced they make it easy to create and send your survey.
+Many of the dedicated on-line survey tools have detailed training and step by step workflows that explain clearly how to set up your survey.
+Their learning curve is step but at least they provide directions.

-While the Google tool is not difficult to use, it is a little bit like a blank slate.
-All the features are there you just have to know how to find them and configure them to do what you want.
+The Google tool is not difficult to use but it is a little bit like a blank slate.
+The features are there you just have to know how to find them and configure them to do what you want.

 The WordPress content management system seems to be taking over the internet.
 74.6 Million sites depend on WordPress and there are plenty of plugins that extend the functionality of the basic system.